kerimdemirdemir/wallet_stealer/README.md

 ・You cannot run this bot by downloading it from Github.
 The full state of the bot is required!‼️

-・If you want to buy the bot, contact me on Telegram: https://t.me/eeros0👍
+・DM me from Telegram (https://t.me/eeros0) if you want to buy full version of the bot. 📭

 ・ Prices are negotiable. 👍